 South Carolina Rural Health Research Center

-Although children's dental health in the U.S. has improved over recent decades, a subset of children continues to suffer dental disease severe enough to constitute a public health problem.
-This Chartbook examines dental health status, use of preventive services, and dental insurance among rural and urban children.
-The Chartbook provides information specific to rural children, and in particular rural minority children, not available in similar detail from other sources.
-This information can be used at the state level for program planning and assessment.
+This chartbook examines dental health status, use of preventive services, and dental insurance among rural and urban children.
+It provides information specific to rural children, and in particular rural minority children, not available in similar detail from other sources.